agoldhammer/actufe/notes.md

 ### Where am I

-added conn.js, need to replace load in +page.server.ts and rename to +page.ts to load articles need to add netlify.toml
+need to parse summaries to get rid of html tags